Tooth Bonding An Overview

 - Misshapen teeth

 - Minor misalignment

 The dental bonding material is typically made of composite resin, which can be color matched and shaped to match your existing teeth.
 Our team of dentists will choose the appropriate shade of resin, so when your treatment is complete, no one will be able to tell the difference between your bonded tooth and your existing smile.

 In many cases, dentists fix black triangles with porcelain veneers, which may require the dentist to remove some of the natural tooth structure to prepare the affected tooth for the bonding processes.
 Thanks to revolutionary treatments like BioClear®, dentists can now preserve much more of the natural tooth structure when addressing black triangles on the teeth.

 BioClear is considered an alternative to porcelain veneers and can be used that can eliminate black triangles, worn teeth, chipped teeth, and damaged teeth.
 In some cases, BioClear can reshape misshapen teeth, help improve the appearance of crooked teeth and close gapped teeth.
-This conservative dental treatment adds structure to the teeth rather than removing it, creating a more practical way to address common dental concerns
+This conservative cosmetic dental treatment adds structure to the teeth rather than removing it, creating a more practical way to address common dental concerns.

 Candidacy For Dental Bonding